The Missing Afterword

-A new book by Your's Truly will be out some time within the next two weeks.
-It will, for the most part, be a small picture book, which I should further define.
-By small is meant it will be the size and texture of a standard comic book.
+The second edition of The Underworld, The Fantasy Realms of Penn Fawn, will available on June 15th.
+Like the first edition, for the most part, it will be a small picture book, meaning it will be the size and texture of a standard comic.
 It will be printed from the same kind of paper and stapled...

 Last month I told you I had a new short story coming out next entitled The Burglar.
 I'm happy to report is available now.
 Click here to get it from Amazon.Click here to get it from several other online retailers.
 The Burglar one of a few I will publish over the next few months that represents a...